trixi-framework/TrixiBottomTopography.jl/docs/src/trixishallowwater_jl_geo_data_examples.md

 ### Mesh and semidiscretization

-Here we use a TreeMesh for the semidiscretization:
+Here we use a TreeMesh:

 ```@example geo1d
 ###############################################################################